sigalor/whatsapp-web-multi-device-reveng/wa_md_pocs/poc01_generate_qr.md

 - a boolean which is `true` if you're not in incognito mode and checked "Remember me"

 # 3. Generating the QR code

+- This works in exactly the same way as before, see [here](https://github.com/sigalor/whatsapp-web-reveng#qr-code-generation).

+# 4. After scanning the QR code

+- If multi-device is _not_ enabled on the phone you scan the QR code with, everything continues to work like normal.
+- If multi-device is enabled, you will receive the following message: `["Cmd",{"type":"upgrade_md_prod","version":"2.2126.11"}]`.
+This indicates that you must now initialize your multi-device connection as described in [`02-initialize-multi-device`](/pocs/02-initialize-multi-device.md).